 The next level of game development involves prototyping.
-At this point in time, you should test the core mechanics as well as game features to work out on the balancing issues.
-You need to flesh out the ideas fast with low fidelity prototyping so that you can understand before starting the coding what will work and what will not.
+At this point, you should test the core mechanics and game features to work out the balancing issues.
+You need to flesh out the ideas fast with low-fidelity prototyping so that you can understand what will work and what will not before starting the coding.

 When a game is fun and exciting to play at this stage, you know it will also be fun to play after it is completed.
-Keep in mind that you need to be playing this game many times as you code it; thus, you would better ensure it is fun.
-Though this second level, it is very general to prototype ideas as you write them out in the planning level.
+Remember that you need to play this game many times as you code it; thus, you would better ensure it is fun.
+Though this second level, it is very general to prototype ideas as you write them out at the planning level.

 The first and second levels can be interchangeable as long as you are not progressing to the third level before you are all set.
-You may be wanted to test down your core mechanic in prior to spending a long time on details.
+You may want to test down your core mechanic before spending a long time on details.
 You perhaps want to test some new features of your game to make sure that it works as intended.
-All these are proper reasons to be needed to prototype as you plan; just make sure that every prototype only pays attention to one thing at a time and that every time when you prototype the gameplay, it is yet fun.
+All these are proper reasons to prototype as you plan; just make sure that every prototype only pays attention to one thing at a time and that every time you prototype the gameplay, it is yet fun.

 There are 2 encounters that you are most likely to encounter at this level.
-The first is yet again the desire to just move to the next level and begin coding.
+The first is, yet again, the desire to just move to the next level and begin coding.
 The next encounter will be a wish to develop higher fidelity prototypes.
 As appropriate as great fidelity prototypes are, they are the difficult path as they improve your wish to begin coding while you are not ready.
-In order to fight against this battle, consider sticking to fast rapid throwaway prototypes.
-You can develop prototypes with no code at all when you utilize beginner-friendly mobile games development tools like construct 2 or GameSalad.
+In order to fight against this battle, consider sticking to fast, rapid throwaway prototypes.
+You can develop prototypes with no code at all when you utilize beginner-friendly mobile game development tools like Construct 2 or GameSalad.

 3rd Level: Develop

-The third level is developing, which is a quite difficult stage to complete.
-This level is where many developers drop their desire and motivation for moving further.
+The third level is developing, which is quite difficult to complete.
+Many developers drop their desire and motivation to move further at this level.
 But no fear!
 Having the first two levels completed successfully, you must be well on your mobile game development tools.

 To start this level, you need to point out which platform you are going to release your game.
 Whether you are releasing it for Xbox, as a web game, or as a mobile application?
 After you are decided on your platform, find a programming language or a development engine that could work for this platform.

-You can also do this in the reverse form if you feel easy with the programming language or development engine.
-Your platform will be then determined by the potentials of your desired language or engine.
+You can also do this in the reverse form if you feel it is easy with the programming language or development engine.
+Your platform will be then determined by the potential of your desired language or engine.
 In order to complete this level, check for the power-ups, such as free game assets, code libraries, and free online resources.
-Do not try reinventing the wheel; rather, employ what is available for free to help you complete this difficult stage.
+Do not reinvent the wheel; employ what is available for free to help you complete this difficult stage.

 The major encounter at this level will be discouragement and problems.
-There are times where you come across a problem to which you are not aware of how to solve it.
-You also become discouraged the more as you work on your game since it does not meet up to your greater expectations.
+There are times when you encounter a problem, and you do not know how to solve it.
+You also become discouraged as you work on your game since it does not meet your greater expectations.

 4th Level: Release

-The last stage of this game development is releasing.
+The last stage of this game development is release.
 This stage is not as close as difficult as the third level but is still challenging.
-For this stage, you have to get people and make them play your game and offer your feedback.
+For this stage, you have to get people, make them play your game, and offer feedback.
 According to this feedback, try to make changes that you feel can make the game exciting and fun.
 The major encounter at this level is managing criticism.
 There may be people who don’t like your game.
 Do not allow those people to tear you down simply because they feel the necessity to voice their feedback.